 Banff National Park in the Canadian Rocky Mountains is truly a hiker’s paradise.
 Located just 1.5 hours from the city of Calagary, Banff is an easy weekend getaway.
 Read on to find out some of the best hikes in Banff, suitable for all levels!

 There are an endless number of hikes available in Banff National Park.
 Hikes span from short 1 hour walks, to longer full day hiking excursions.
 In this guide you’ll find the best hikes in Banff for any fitness level.

 Agnes Tea House Hike

 The Agnes Lake Tea House trek is a super accessible hike for any fitness level.
 It takes approximately 1.5 hours to reach the tea house from Lake Louise, most of which time you will be walking at a steady slight incline.

-The Big Bee Hive
+The Big Bee Hive in Banff

 Starting at the Agnes Lake Tea House, you can continue another 1.6 km to the Big Beehive Lookout.
 The incline is quite steep, making this one of the more challenging shorter hikes in the area, but most definitely worth it.

 After you circle the lake you will face some pretty intense switch backs, eventually leading to a lookout point on the top.
 I promise, the views from the top are truly spectacular, making it one of the best hikes in Banff.